The BMJ’s Impact Factor is 20.7 (ISI Web of Science, 2017).

 For a study of a diagnostic test:

-The box stating what is known and what this paper adds (see below) should also reflect accurately the above information.
-Under what this paper adds please give the one most useful summary statistic eg NNT.
+The box stating what is known and what this study adds (see below) should also reflect accurately the above information.
+Under what this study adds, please give the one most useful summary statistic eg NNT.

 We often commission editorials linked to accepted research articles.
 From time to time we may publish original research articles with an accompanying online commentary of up to 500 words and five references, commissioned to help readers interpret the research or place it in context.
 If we commission a commentary on your article we will send you a copy of it before publication.

 If we ask you to write a commentary, please provide in the manuscript a title for your piece; a title page giving your name, position, and contact details including email address; and statements of competing interests and - if appropriate - contributorship and funding.
-Please say in your covering letter or email which BMJ article you are commenting on and give its BMJ manuscript number.
+Please say in your covering letter or email which article in The BMJ you are commenting on and give its BMJ manuscript number.